aunetx/deezer-linux/README.md

 ### AppImage

-To build the AppImage image from source, call:
+To build the AppImage image from source, use:

 ```sh
 make install_deps